pinnacle-comp/pinnacle/README.md

 cargo run [--release] -- --<backend>
 ```

+When running in debug mode, the compositor will drastically slow down if there are too many windows on screen.
+If you don't want this to happen, use release mode.

 `backend` can be one of two values:

 - `winit`: run Pinnacle as a window in your graphical environment